etw0001/cse15l-lab-reports/labreport3.md

 ```

 **Example 2**
 * The following command searches for and returns all files containing `"Bahamas"`.
-This is useful for finding all files and directories that contain a specific name.
+This is useful for finding all files and directories that contain a certain string.
 ```
 $ find written_2 -name "Bahamas*"
 ```